Alyssa-Ma/Schedule.friends/README.md

 As of now, the paths for GET and POST is http://127.0.0.1:8000/api/sf_users/ For PUT and DELETE path, http://127.0.0.1:8000/api/sf_users/([0-9]) (an int variable, used to represent the id of the object in the database)

+## Running The Application
+### Frontend
+1. Navigate into the frontend folder inside the repository using your terminal of choice.
+###
+	cd .\frontend\
+1. Enter the following command with the terminal in the frontend folder.
+###
+	npx react-native start
+2. While leaving the first terminal running, run the following command on another terminal in the frontend folder.
+###
+	npx react-native run-android
+***The frontend is now running.***